opentensor/developer-docs/docs/btcli-permissions.md

 Different functions have different requirements.

 ### Coldkey
 Your primary, fully privileged key.
+Must be used on a secure **coldkey workstation** to avoid catastrophic loss or malicious actions if compromised.

 Required for:
 - Managing stake (add/remove/move).
 - Moving or transferring TAO (i.e., `wallet transfer`).
 - Creating or modifying subnets (`btcli subnets create`).
 - Voting or proposing in governance.
-Must be used on a **high-security machine** to avoid catastrophic loss if compromised.

 ### Hotkey
-Used for daily operations with lower privileges:
+Used for daily operations with lower privileges.
-- Running miners (signing inference, staying online).
-- Running validators (weight commits, daily on-chain actions).
 Usually stored on a less secure environment than the coldkey because it must be online and accessible for repeated use.

+- Running miners: serving requests from validators
+- Running validators:
+  - making requests to miners weight
+  - setting weights

 ### Available liquidity